Financial Assistance for Pregnant Mothers | 23 Resources

 Pregnancy Assistance Grant

 The Pregnancy Assistance Fund (PAF) is a competitive grant program run by the Office of Population Affairs.
-Like most government grants, the money is free and flows to states and tribes rather than directly to individuals for personal use.
+Like most government grants, the money is free and flows to states and tribes rather than to individuals for personal use.

 Authorizations and appropriations for the PAF ceased at the end of the 2019 fiscal year.
 Therefore, this resource is no longer available.
 However, former grantees might still be in operation.